AI washing: What is it and why you should worry – DW – 07/30/2024

 "We've seen time and again that when new technologies come along, they can create buzz from investors as well as false claims by those purporting to use those new technologies," SEC chair Gary Gensler said in a press statement.
 "Investment advisers should not mislead the public by saying they are using an AI model when they are not.
 Such AI washing hurts investors."

 Major companies like Coca-Cola and Amazon have also faced backlash for allegedly engaging in so-called AI washing.
-The former launched its Coca-Cola Y3000 product last September, which, it says, was created with the help of AI.
+In September Coca-Cola launched the Y3000 drink, a futuristic new flavor of cola which it claims was "co-created" by AI.

 Is it a thing in Germany?